sgillamwright/angular-master-seed/README.md

 ##TODO
 * Investigate using ES2015 to write gulpfile + tasks.
 * Keeping checking in on JSDOC project to see how ES2015 support is.
 Would prefer to be using this over ESDOC as its more robust.
-* Setup csslint to use only a bundle of app css without vendor css.
 * clean up gulp.config.js.
 * Investigate https://github.com/kensho/ng-describe for tests.
 * Setup DI defaults to be different from common vs feature generated items ($log vs AppServices, etc)